This site requires a more recent version of Adobe Flash Player to function properly.

-Prescription Drugs EBITDA Margin: We currently forecast CVS Caremark's EBITDA profit margin for prescription drugs to remain stable at the current level of a little under 17%, over our review period.
-There could be a 10% upside to the Trefis price estimate if margins improve to 19% by the end of our forecast period.
+Prescription Drugs EBITDA Margin: We currently forecast CVS Health's EBITDA margin for prescription drugs to increase marginally, from 16.7% at present to approx. 18%, over our review period.
+There could be a 5% upside to the Trefis price estimate if margins improve to 20% by the end of our forecast period.

 Pharmacy Benefit Management

-PBM EBITDA Margin: We currently forecast EBITDA margins for pharmacy services to remail stable between 5% to 6% over our review period.
+PBM EBITDA Margin: We currently forecast EBITDA margins for pharmacy services to remain close to 5% over our review period.
 There could be a marginal upside to the Trefis price estimate if margins were to increase back to the historical levels of 8% over our review period.
 On the other hand, there will be a similar downside if margins come under pressure due to the acquisition of new contracts and other contract renewals.

-Capital Expenditure: We currently forecast capital expenditures as a percentage of EBITDA to reduce to about 15% over the forecast period.
-There could be an approximate 15% downside to the Trefis price estimate if this figure were to rise to the 2000-09 level of close to 25%, by the end of our forecast period.
+Capital Expenditure: We currently forecast capital expenditures as a percentage of EBITDA to remain around 16% - 17% over our forecast period.
+There could be an approximate 10% downside to the Trefis price estimate if this figure were to rise to the 2000-09 level of close to 25%, by the end of our forecast period.

-CVS Caremark operates close to 7,400 retail stores.
-The retail business provides health care services through more than 800 retail health clinics and MinuteClinics, which are mostly located inside CVS pharmacies and serve to diagnose and treat minor health issues.
+In 2015, CVS operated close to 9,681 stores of which 1,672 were pharmacies located within a Target store.
+The retail business provides health care services through more than 1,135 retail health clinics and MinuteClinics, which are mostly located inside CVS pharmacies and serve to diagnose and treat minor health issues.
 The retail pharmacy business also includes an online pharmacy, CVS.com.

 CVS retail stores sell prescription drugs and a wide assortment of general merchandise, including over-the-counter (OTC) drugs, beauty products, cosmetics, photo finishing, seasonal merchandise, greeting cards and convenience foods.

-Prescription drug sales is a major source of value for CVS Caremark, accounting for more than 50% of its total value
+Prescription drug sales is a major source of value for CVS Health, accounting for 45% of its total value

 Accessibility of stores and convenient shopping experience make CVS an attractive destination for consumers.

 CVS has a large network of strategically located retail drugstores across the US.
-It has around 7,400 pharmacy locations and around 75% of the US population lives within a three mile radius of a CVS store, lower than any of the other drugstore chains in US (Walgreen claims to have 75% population within five mile radius).
+It has around 9,681 pharmacy locations and around 75% of the U.S. population lives within a three mile radius of a CVS store, lower than any of the other drugstore chains in the U.S. (Walgreen claims to have 75% population within five mile radius).
 This makes CVS stores more accessible to a larger number of consumers than other pharmacies.

-CVS has over 800 in-store MinuteClinics across 28 states, making it easy to get treatment for common ailments, receiving vaccinations or obtaining health screenings.
+CVS has about 1,135 in-store MinuteClinics across 28 states, making it easy to get treatment for common ailments, receiving vaccinations or obtaining health screenings.
 More than 70% of CVS stores are either open round-the-clock or offer extended hours, and over 60% have drive-thru windows, offering greater convenience to customers.

-Pharmacy Benefit Management is a major source of value for CVS Caremark, accounting for more than 50% of its total value
+Pharmacy Benefit Management is a major source of value for CVS Haelth, accounting for almost 40% of its total value

-The company's business strategy centers on providing innovative pharmaceutical solutions and quality client service in order to enhance clinical outcomes for its clients’ health benefit plan members while assisting its clients and their plan members in better managing overall health care costs.
-In addition, as a fully integrated pharmacy services company, CVS Caremark is able to offer its clients and their plan members a variety of programs and plan designs that benefit from its integrated information systems and the ability of its more than 26,000 pharmacists, nurse practitioners and physician assistants to interact personally with the plan members.
+CVS's business strategy centers on providing innovative pharmaceutical solutions and quality client service in order to enhance clinical outcomes for its clients’ health benefit plan members, while assisting its clients and their plan members in better managing overall health care costs.
+In addition, as a fully integrated pharmacy services company, CVS Health is able to offer its clients and their plan members a variety of programs and plan designs that benefit from its integrated information systems and the ability of its more than 34,000 pharmacists, nurse practitioners and physician assistants to interact personally with the plan members.

-CVS Caremark's clients are primarily sponsors of health benefit plans (employers, insurance companies, unions, government employee groups and MCOs) and individuals located throughout the United States.
+CVS Health's clients are primarily sponsors of health benefit plans (employers, insurance companies, unions, government employee groups and MCOs) and individuals located throughout the U.S.